 Mount Olive is a very small city located in the state of Illinois.
 With a population of 1,973 people and just one neighborhood, Mount Olive is the 576th largest community in Illinois.

-Mount Olive is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Olive is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mount Olive is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Mount Olive who work in sales jobs (15.15%), office and administrative support (11.95%), and healthcare (8.00%).

 Also of interest is that Mount Olive has more people living here who work in computers and math than 95% of the places in the US.